nikhiljemili/Profit-Prediction-for-Food-Trucks/README.md

 # Profit-Prediction-for-Food-Trucks
-Implementation of Linear Regression with one Variable.
+Implementation of Linear Regression with one Variable in MATLAB

 PROBLEM DESCRIPTION:
 Suppose you are the CEO of a restaurant franchise and are considering different cities for opening a new